LukasT96/tas-fishing-assistant/README.md

 ### Current Limitations

 1. **Limited Tool Species**
-   - Legal size checker only supports 5 species (trout, salmon, lobster, abalone)
+   - Legal size checker supports 17+ species (dynamically loaded from JSON)
-   - Many fish species in Tasmania not covered
+   - Species with no minimum size in data not covered (e.g., bream, many reef fish)
-   - **Mitigation**: System gracefully returns "species not supported" message
+   - **Mitigation**: System gracefully returns "species not supported" message with list of available species
+   - **Easy to Expand**: Add new species by updating `tas_fishing_species.json` - no code changes needed

 2. **Document Coverage Gaps**
    - Documents focus on regulations, not fishing techniques or local knowledge